 Ohio's full implementation of five-year time limited agreements and revalidation of all provider agreements started in July 2013.
-As of January 2014, Ohio has revalidated 3,200 providers, which includes a complete re-screening of the provider.
+As of January 2015, Ohio has revalidated 10,617 providers, which includes a complete re-screening of the provider.
 In July 2013, the ODM implemented an edit in the Medicaid Information Technology System (MITS) to terminate providers who do not submit claims within a consecutive 24-month period.
 This edit is a way of managing the provider master file and keeping it current with only active providers.
-At initial implementation, the edit found and deactivated 12,911 providers who had not submitted claims to Ohio Medicaid for 24 months or longer.
+At initial implementation, the edit found and de-activated 12,911 providers who had not submitted claims to Ohio Medicaid for 24 months or longer.
 This edit now runs on a daily basis.

-As an additional program integrity effort, compliance staff in the Network Management Section review monthly actions taken by professional licensing boards (as available on public resources such as their respective websites) to determine if any Ohio Medicaid providers are in involved in situations where their professional license status has changed.
+As an additional program integrity effort, compliance staff in the Network Management Bureau

+As of January 2015, Ohio has revalidated 10,617 providers, which includes a complete re-screening of the provider. review monthly actions taken by professional licensing boards (as available on public resources such as their respective websites) to determine if any Ohio Medicaid providers have been disciplined by their professional licensing boards.
 Compliance staff members interact with the AG's Medicaid Fraud Control Unit (MFCU) on a daily basis to share information and coordinate efforts around various program integrity initiatives.

-Provider Education and Resources
+Provider Education & Resources

-In 2013, Ohio Medicaid conducted 34 association and large provider presentations, 14 MITS basic billing training sessions, and 46 provider consultations.
+In 2014, the Ohio Department of Medicaid conducted 20 Basic Billing training sessions, presented at over 28 seminars and conferences, and conducted 73 provider consultations.
 Consultations are one-on-one provider meetings intended to assist with each provider's unique issues.

-These activities, along with the individual attention to approximately 60 providers daily via e-mail and phone calls, served to enhance communication, minimize billing issues, and strengthen provider relations.
-It is estimated that over 7,500 providers availed themselves of Medicaid training opportunities in 2013.
-In addition to provider training, Ohio Medicaid also includes information targeted to providers on its website, including links related to enrollment, billing, remittance advices and provider manuals.
+These activities served to enhance communication, minimize billing issues, and strengthen provider relations.
+In addition to provider training, the Ohio Department of Medicaid also includes information targeted to providers on its website including billing instructions, Medicaid rules, and enrollment information.